k-kapp/CycleDating/README.md

 ### BSA-Bottom-up  (BSA-BU)

-This method works similarly to the bottom-up method presented in Keogh (2001).
-All peaks and troughs are initially assumed to be buy-sell points, and are eliminated based on how little they contribute to a high value for the objective function.
+This method works similarly to the bottom-up method presented in Keogh et al. All peaks and troughs are initially assumed to be buy-sell points, and are eliminated based on how little they contribute to a high value for the objective function.

 ### Hierarchical method

-A method presented by my supervisor, also used for comparison.
+A method presented by my supervisor, in Litvine (2016).
+Also used for comparison.
 Was outperformed by BSA-EIISR, BSA-BU and SGA.

+References:

+Keogh, E. et al. (2004).
+"Segmenting time series: a survey and novel approach".
+In: Data mining in Time Series Databases.
+Ed. by M. Last, A. Kandel, and H. Bunke.
+World Scientific Publishing Company, pp. 1-21.
+ISBN: 978-981-4486-54-5.

+Igor Nikolaevich Litvine (2016).
+Economic  and  Financial  Cycles  in  South  Africa.
+Economies  and finances.
+Universit ́e de Lorraine.
+English.

+Wu, X. and Huang, D. (2009).
+"Representing Financial time series based on important extrema points".
+In: Intelligent Information Technology Application, 2009.
+IITA 2009.
+Third International Symposium on Intelligent Information Technology Applications.
+(Nanchang, China).
+Ed. by Q. Luo and M. Zhu.
+Vol. 1.
+The Institute of Electrical and Electronics Engineers, Inc., pp. 501-504.
+ISBN: 978-0-7695-3859-4.